 DAY 1 – ARRIVAL IN MENORCA

 Today we arrived in Menorca and took the twenty-minute shuttle bus to Mao, the capital city.
 It was just a 500-meter walk from the centre to our hotel, the Artiem.
-With lots of time on our hands, we spent the rest of the day taking in the sights, mostly down along the harbour front where there are many restaurants and shops.
+With lots of time on our hands, we spent the rest of the day taking in the sights.
+We mostly walked down along the harbour front where many restaurants and shops are located.
 There are lots of expensive-looking yachts and cruisers of all shapes and sizes.
-We returned to the city along a walk high up above the harbour that had fantastic views across the bay and the countryside.
+We returned to the city along a walk high up above the harbour.
+It had fantastic views across the bay and the countryside.

 On Sunday evening at 7pm, we met the representative of One Foot Abroad, Xavier Mendez.
 Xavier was very friendly, helpful and forthcoming with his tips and advice.
 He had all the information we could possibly need for our walks over the next 5 days.
-He supplied us not only with maps and walking notes but also with a GPS device which contained all our routes and would guide us every step of the way from the start of each day’s walk, right up to the entrance of the hotel at the end of each day.
+He supplied us not only with maps and walking notes but also with a GPS device.
+It contained all our routes and would guide us every step of the way.
+From the start of each day’s walk, right up to the back home at the end of each day.

 DAY 2 – CALA EN PORTER TO SANT TOMÀS

-Xavier met us at 9am and took us to the starting point of our first walk, which was Cala den Porter.
+Xavier met us at 9am.
+He took us to the starting point of our first walk, which was Cala den Porter.
 So our coastal walking adventure began…

-We passed numerous tiny farmhouses, dry stone walls that protected several orchards, and encountered a giant pecan tree before we dropped down into an impressive gorge that wound around the valley floor.
+We passed numerous tiny farmhouses, dry stone walls that protected several orchards.
+We also encountered a giant pecan tree.
+Then, we dropped down into an impressive gorge that wound around the valley floor.
 We then we gradually climbed our way up along forest paths that, thankfully, shaded us from the day’s intense heat.
-A few hours into the walk we decided to visit the ancient Talayout, an optional detour which is free and well worth the extra two kilometres it added to our journey.
+A few hours into the walk we decided to visit the ancient Talayout.
+It is an optional detour which is free and well worth the extra two kilometres, which it added to our journey.
 Back on the Cami de Cavalls, a narrow forest path eventually brought us down to a tiny inlet.
-Its intense blue waters were dramatically framed on either side by immense white cliffs.
 The final part of our journey took us seaward again around the headland and over the beach into Son Bou.

-Although Son Bou was built for tourists, as are many of the coastal resorts on these walks, they still have a quiet and settled feel to them.
-There are neatly manicured gardens and lawns and family-friendly seafront boardwalks that add to the relaxed and low-key atmosphere.
-After a cool beer in Son Bou, we set off on the final 4km to Sant Tomas, encountering colourful and noisy bee-eater birds, a herd of cows wading among reed beds to graze, and were even met by a friendly black pig, a Menorcan variety unique to the island.
+Although Son Bou is mainly for tourists, as are many of the coastal resorts on these walks, they still have a quiet and settled feel to them.
+There are beautiful neat gardens and lawns and family-friendly seafront boardwalks that add to the relaxed and low-key atmosphere.
+After a cool beer in Son Bou, we set off on the final 4km to Sant Tomas, encountering colourful and noisy bee-eater birds, a herd of cows wading among reed beds to graze, and even met by a friendly black pig, a Menorcan variety unique to the island.
 Shortly after this, we arrived in the neat and mannerly seaside resort of Sant Thomas.
 We checked in to our apartment and headed for the pool, finishing the evening over a tasty meal and a well-earned bottle of wine.

 DAY 3 – SANT TOMÀS TO CALA GALDANA (12 km)

 We set off along the coast of Binigaus for the first two kilometres before turning inland.
-We were surrounded by skirting farmlands and rocky hills of pine forests and scrub, dropping occasionally into steep ravines.
+There were skirting farmlands and rocky hills of pine forests and scrub, dropping occasionally into steep ravines.
 In places, sheltered from the intense heat, the land verges on becoming marshy.
 Slow-moving streams wind through the undergrowth, but small wooden bridges take us over these.

-Menorca is very much an agricultural island and walking the Cami di Callas you are reminded of this all the time.
+Menorca is very much an agricultural island and walking the Cami di Callas you can see this all the time.
 The land is carefully cultivated without the use of poisonous sprays or pesticides.
 We hear more cattle and see goats in some distant scrubs.
 A tractor ploughs up a large field as we cut quickly across the chocolate brown, stony soil and turn into another lane.
-A group of about 15 horse-riders stroll towards us and amble past, in no great rush, a reminder that it was horse-riders who used the paths originally to bring vital warnings across the island from town to town.
+A group of about 15 horse-riders stroll towards us and amble past, in no great rush.
+A reminder that it was horse-riders on the paths originally to bring vital warnings across the island from town to town.